tungpham142/personal-webpage/content/home/experience.md

   description = """

   *	Developed and maintained the management system used by different childcare centers.
-  *	Improved the performance, look and feel for doing payroll and scheduling by implementing features on top of the existing functionality and backward compatibility with old  releases.
+  *	Improved the system performance, look and feel by implementing features on top of the existing functionality and backward compatibility with old releases.
+  * Refactored legacy code of the old features to decrease the number of defects found, and increase the maintainability.
   """

   [[experience]]